Asthma and schoolAsthma action plan - school; Wheezing - school; Reactive airway disease - school; Bronchial asthma - school

 - Rooms that are moldy or damp

-Who Should Have a Copy of the Action Plan
+Who Should Have a Copy of Your Child's School Asthma Action Plan?

-The following people should have a copy of the plan:
+These staff should each have a copy of your child's asthma action plan:

 - Your child's teacher